Lakeside Foods

 Senior Facilities Engineer

 In just 7 ½ months, Rohde redesigned, engineered and implemented an ammonia refrigeration system expansion, with integrated controls, using the existing infrastructure.
-The plan was to save the client’s capital in installing a much more effecient system that not ony uses less energy, but requires much less maintenance to operate between service oriented repairs.
-The design needed to be changed to reduced the amount of ammonia in the system while still providing the proper cooling needed for their cold storage facility.
+The plan was to save the client’s capital in installing a much more efficient system that not only uses less energy, but requires much less maintenance to operate between service oriented repairs.
+The design needed to be changed to reduce the amount of ammonia in the system while still providing the proper cooling needed for their cold storage facility.
 The benefit of lower pressure operations were felt by keeping the system out of the threshold of the EPA’s PSM Program, saving $30k in consulting fees.

 Customized Solution: